Table of Contents:

 Learn how to create holiday magic with fabulous decorating ideas, easy to follow tips, and great advice to avoid stress during the holidays.
 Let’s get started.

-Welcome, Friends!
-I can’t wait to take you on my Christmas Magic Home Tour!
-I’ve decked the halls embracing some brand new elements as well as some tried and true traditions.
+Welcome, Friends.
+I can’t wait to take you on my Christmas Magic Home Tour.
+I’ve decked the halls embracing some brand-new elements as well as some tried and true traditions.
 As ever, I love to mix things up, and the holidays are no exception.
-While I share my easy decorating tips I will also give you my best advice to not just survive this season but thrive!
-If you have arrived from our amazing friend Sheila Maison de Cinq a very special welcome!
-Isn’t Sheila’s style elegant?
-Before we get started don’t forget to check out the holiday decor we created last year: Jodie’s Christmas Home 2016 and Julie’s Christmas Home 2016.
+While I share my easy decorating tips, I will also give you my best advice to not just survive this season but thrive.
+Before we get started, don’t forget to check out the holiday decor we created last year: Jodie’s Christmas Home 2016 and Julie’s Christmas Home 2016.

 We have included some shopping links for your convenience.
 These are affiliate links and help us support our blog.
 We truly appreciate it when you shop with us so we can continue to bring you The Design Twins.

-Holidays are all about family and tradition, time-tested traditions and brand new ones you decide to create.
+Holidays are all about family and tradition, time-tested traditions and brand-new ones you decide to create.
 Why are traditions so important?
 They knit a family together and provide constants in a world of change, reliability in a world of unknowns.
 They tell our children this is who we are, this is what is important.
 Traditions bridge generations, link us to our past, and pave a solid road toward the future.
-Traditions are a family’s love language spoken over time…what are yours?
+They are a family’s love language spoken over time.
+So, what are yours?

 What will your family’s story be?
 They are told through the traditions you create, and the traditions you uphold.

 Create Christmas Magic: Begin at the Front Door